postcss/postcss/CONTRIBUTING.md

 - *Check current TypeScript styling*

    Be sure that your changes wont break anything as well as match TypeScript styling rules defined in typings file.

+### Core development

+If you want to add new feature or fix existed issue

+- *Become familiar with PostCSS architecture*

+    For adding new feature you certainly should be good understanding of PostCSS architecture as well as principles it follows.

+    For gentle intro to PostCSS architecture look through our [guide]()